stjudecloud/docs/docs/guides/proteinpaint/file-formats/sv-and-fusion.md

 First line must be the header line, with following columns.

--   gene\_a
+-   gene_a

-    -   gene on 5\' end of a fusion.
+    -   gene on 5' end of a fusion.
 Do not apply value for intergenic break-end.

--   isoform\_a
+-   isoform_a

-    -   The RefSeq/Ensembl accession of gene\_a.
+    -   The RefSeq/Ensembl accession of gene_a.
 Leave blank for intergenic break-end.

--   chr\_a
+-   chr_a

-    -   Chromosome name of gene\_a.
-In case of intergenic translocation, use the 5\' end of the break point.
+    -   Chromosome name of gene_a.
+In case of intergenic translocation, use the 5' end of the break point.
 Use name "chr10" but not "10".

--   position\_a
+-   position_a

-    -   Chromosomal position of the 5\' end break point, 0-based.
+    -   Chromosomal position of the 5' end break point, 0-based.

--   strand\_a
+-   strand_a

-    -   \+ or -
+    -   + or -

--   gene\_b
+-   gene_b

-    -   Gene on 3\' end of a fusion.
+    -   Gene on 3' end of a fusion.
 In case of intergenic translocation, leave unspecified.

--   isoform\_b
+-   isoform_b

-    -   The RefSeq/Ensembl accession of gene\_b.
+    -   The RefSeq/Ensembl accession of gene_b.
 Leave blank for intergenic break-end.

--   chr\_b
+-   chr_b

-    -   Chromosome name of gene\_b.
-In case of intergenic translocation, use the 3\' end of the break point.
+    -   Chromosome name of gene_b.
+In case of intergenic translocation, use the 3' end of the break point.

--   position\_b
+-   position_b

-    -   Chromosomal position of the 3\' end break point, 0-based.
+    -   Chromosomal position of the 3' end break point, 0-based.

--   strand\_b
+-   strand_b

     -   + or -